ssizawa/Models-for-Collaborative-Filtering/README.md

     `python setup_data.py --dataset=DATASET_OF_CHOICE`

-Default is *ml-20m*, which is the smallest dataset.
+Default is *ml-20m*.
 Other options are `amazon`, which is my original furniture review data from amazon review data.

 ## Main Scripts